 No shortage of work ethic has carried over from his grandfather.
 With an unrivalled training regime, he has kept ahead of his competition through tireless and purposeful training.

-“When I’m training for a fight, I train a couple of times a day, totalling at least two to four hours a day, and sometimes more depending on the intensity of the training,” Halloway said.
+“When I’m training for a fight, I train a couple of times a day, totalling at least two to four hours a day, and sometimes more depending on the intensity of the training,” Holloway said.
 “On some days, I might only train for two hours due to the high intensity of the workout.
 On others, I may reduce the intensity and extend the training.

 “It really depends on how my body is feeling and what my body allows me to do.”